Job Market Paper

 Abstract:

 This paper examines the role of expectations in shaping household financial outcomes when their financial situation deteriorates.
 Using linked Finnish household survey and administrative data from 2007 to 2018, I find that financial distress increases when a household’s financial situation worsens, regardless of whether the decline was anticipated.
 Contrary to standard economic intuition, expecting a deterioration does not significantly reduce the likelihood of financial distress compared with an unexpected decline.
-To shed light on this result, I examine potential mechanisms and find that consumption commitments—such as housing costs—play a key role.
+To shed light on this result, I examine mechanisms and find that consumption commitments, particularly housing costs, play a key role.
 When a household has high consumption commitments relative to income, it is more likely to experience financial distress during periods of worsening financial conditions than when those commitments are low.
 These findings suggest that the ability to anticipate financial difficulties does not necessarily translate into better financial resilience.

-Dividend taxation, firms' financial decisions, and firm survival with J. Harju, J. Pirttilä and H. Selin
+Dividend Taxation, Firms' Financial Decisions, and Firm Survival with J. Harju, J. Pirttilä and H. Selin

 Abstract: